kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 - the `certificate renewal` endpoint
 - the `certificate revocation` endpoint

-URL to the `metadata` endpoint is returned in the response body from the configuration URL.
+The URL to the `metadata` endpoint is returned in the response body from the configuration URL.
 Use the value of the `api.infoUrl` property to get the URL.
 Run:

 ```
 curl {CLUSTER_DOMAIN}/v1/applications/management/info --cert {CERT_FILE_NAME}.crt --key {KEY_FILE_NAME}.key